All of the rooms overlook the Miyama river and each rooms has its own beautiful view.

 Bath hours: 4pm to 10pm and 6:30am to 9:00am.

-For anyone who is not comfortable with the communal bathing area (the baths are separated into male and female areas), you can reserve a private bathing time for just you and your family from 3pm to 3:50.
+For anyone who is not comfortable with the communal bathing area (the baths are separated into male and female areas), you can reserve a private bathing time from 3pm to 3:50.
 This is the only time slot that is not open to the other guests, and if you would like to reserve it you must do so in advance (fee for private bath is 2000 Yen).

 Y Small towel N Body wash N Hair dryer N Bidet Y Toothbrush,Toothpaste Y Soap N Down comforter Y Hair brush,Comb Y Large towel Y Yukata Y Shaver Y Shampoo(Shampoo/Conditioner) Y Shower cap Y Conditioner Y TV